antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 **A:7**

-Cancer is very complex disease to investigated.
-With a hugh variety of cancers types.
-This course is focussing mainly on CRCs.
-So start with lets see if we can see we start to look  for genes which make the difference in normal anc cancer tissue.

 Of course it is nice to have a lot of RNA expression datasets tot analyse and explore but without proper sample annotation your have very limited analysis options.
 Let's explore the annotation for the Marra dataset.